Department of Labor Logo United States Department of Labor

 Upcoming Change to the JOLTS State Estimates

 The national State Job Openings and Labor Turnover news release will move from a monthly news release to an annual news release.
-The last monthly news release will occur with the December 2025 data published in February 2026.
 The first annual news release will be in July 2026.
 Going forward, monthly estimates for the prior calendar year will be published each year along with the annual news release.
 The annual news release will incorporate benchmark revisions to JOLTS national estimates, updated Current Employment Statistics (CES) employment estimates, and updated Quarterly Census of Employment and Wages (QCEW) data.

 Technical Note